meatpiHQ/wican-fw/README.md

 ## **BLE Device Configuration:**

+## If you're using firmware verion v1.64 or below please update to a newer version before enabling BLE

 1. Go to configuration webpage.
 2. Select the baudrate
 3. Set the "BLE Status" to enable